hgercke/unificontroller/README.md

 # Docker Ubiquiti UniFi controller

-This builds a Docker Image of the Ubiquiti UniFi Controller.
+This builds a Linux Docker Image of the Ubiquiti UniFi Controller.

 ## About